globus/globus-automate-client/docs/source/overview.rst

 will persist beyond the HTTP request that invoked it and the the caller must monitor the ``Action`` for updates on when it is completed and its result.

 Globus operates a series of these ``Action Providers`` available for public use.
-For a full list of these ``Action Providers``, see [TODO - insert reference].
-Globus also supports users writing their own ``Action Providers`` via the `Globus Action Provider Toolkit
+For a full list of these ``Action Providers``, see `section Globus Action Providers
+<globus_action_providers.html>`_.
+Globus also supports users writing
+their own ``Action Providers`` via the `Globus Action Provider Toolkit
 <https://action-provider-tools.readthedocs.io/en/latest/>`_ - a Python
 SDK that makes it easy to provide custom services that can be tied into the ``Globus Automate`` ecosystem of services.

 These ``Action Providers`` form the foundation of  ``Globus Automate`` and are primarily used by referencing their URLs in `Flows`_.